mstksg/inCode/README.md

 after fifteen minutes.
 You're going to have to compile the binaries to a similar architecture and push the binaries and static files.

-Basically using [these deploy instructions][yesod_deploy] to set up the virtual machine and everything.
-Be sure to upgrade GHC to at least 7.6.4 or something like that.
-It kind of makes the time spent installing the GHC 7.4 a waste, but I might work on making a more up to date vagrant distribution later.
+You can follow my own [blog post on deploying to Heroku][heroku_deploy] to set up the virtual machine and everything for deployment.

 Check out the repo and, on a branch of your choosing, run